This year, the locations below host some of London's top Christmas trees, which can be admired from November up until early January.

 Covent Garden Christmas tree

-See one of the biggest Christmas trees in London shine beautifully above the cobbled streets of the stunning 19th-century Covent Garden Piazza.
-As well as the Christmas tree, the area is decked out with plenty of other magical Christmas lights and decorations, which include gorgeous mistletoe chandeliers, luxurious bows wrapped around the historic buildings and more than 115,000 glittering pea lights.
-27 Oct-5 Jan
+See one of the largest Christmas trees in London shine beautifully above the cobbled streets of the 19th-century Covent Garden piazza.
+As well as the 18-metre (60ft) Christmas tree, the area featured a forest of smaller trees festively dressed by British brands, mistletoe chandeliers and 100,000 twinkling lights.

 Trafalgar Square Christmas tree

 Check out the Electric Nemeton Tree, one of London's most arty Christmas trees at Granary Square in King's Cross.
 A local architecture practice Sam Jacob Studio is behind this creation, which plays on the tradition of ancient Celtic groves with futuristic metal pine trees placed on a platform, which glow green after dark.

 King's Cross Christmas trees

 Windsor Castle Christmas tree